cabinetoffice/internal-dependency-checker/README.md

 ## Running on the CLI

 The tool is run by navigating to the root directory of the project and running commands on the CLI.
-The tool currently can perform 2 main actions in isolation:
+The tool currently can perform 4 operations:

 1) For a given Github username, get all repository names: